Here Are 10 Delicious Dining Deals for Dad

 Sunday, June 17, from 1–4 p.m.

 Taste Kennett Food Tours offer three-hour walking food tours of Kennett Square every Sunday afternoon.
 Discover the town’s diverse cuisine offerings through sweet and savory food tastings at five restaurants, two specialty food shops, a winery and a brewery.
 Tours are $49 per person and include tastings, demonstrations, the opportunity to chat with chefs/owners and a guided walking tour.
-You leave with a satiated appetite, new friends and a little history about the Mushroom Capital of the World.
+You leave with a satiated appetite, new friends and a little knowledge about the Mushroom Capital of the World.

 Sunday, June 17, beginning at 5 p.m.